-- Includes shares that were withheld by us to satisfy tax withholding obligations that arose upon the lapse of restrictions on equitybased compensation awards. - (2) In May 2022, our board of directors authorized a \$200 million share repurchase program commencing in May 2022.
+(3) On May 31, 2022, our board of directors authorized a \$200 million share repurchase program commencing on the date of such announcement and continuing through and including May 27, 2024.
 Share repurchases under the program may be made through a variety of methods, which may include open market purchases, including under plans complying with Rule 10b5-1 of the Exchange Act, and privately negotiated transactions.
-During the three months ended June, 30, 2022, we repurchased 85,161 shares under this program at a cost of \$9.1 million.
+During the three months ended September 30, 2022, we repurchased 244,687 shares under this program at a cost of \$17.5 million.